-After six months ScrumMaster John has finally found someone to fill the role of Senior Software Developer on the team.
-The goal is to find someone who can round out the team and play many roles (see: Bottlenecks).
-After many interviews they’ve settled on Kirby who has over 20 years experience developing software, both server side and GUI.
-He is a self proclaimed expert in most of the technologies the team uses and that’s where the problems start.
-In addition the team members assume that he is being very well paid, perhaps better than any of the rest of them.
+After six months ScrumMaster Steve has finally found someone to fill the role of Senior Software Developer on the team.
+The goal is to find a person who can round out the team and play many roles (see: Bottlenecks).
+After many interviews, they’ve settled on Kirby who has over 20 years experience developing software, both server side and GUI.
+He is a self proclaimed expert in most of the technologies the team uses, and that’s where the problems start.
+In addition, the team members assume that he is being very well paid, perhaps better than any of the rest of them.

 - Kirby isn’t open to suggestions or comments about his code